PPMD: Gaming career

 At the Battle of the Five Gods tournament on March 17–19, 2016, Nanney won two sets and lost one in Group B of the group stage, qualifying for the Playoffs Group.
 There, Nanney won no sets and lost four, leading him to not qualify for the finals Bracket, and finish in 10th place.
 At this event, Nanney also participated in a recorded panel where the rest of the "Five Gods" besides Hungrybox, who was not available for the session, discussed their thoughts about each other.

 Nanney announced he would not be attending EVO 2016 citing health issues as the reason for this decision.
 In 2020, he indicated that it was chronic fatigue syndrome that prevents him from competing.

 On July 1, 2017, Nanney participated in the doubles tournament at Bad Moon Rising 2, competing only in doubles and teaming up with Adam "L0zR" Jones once again.
 Nanney decided to enter this tournament to support his friend in Jones' decidedly final tournament appearance.
 The duo eventually finished at 4th place in the tournament, including a remarkable come-from-behind victory over Team Liquid's team of Hungrybox and Hungrybox's coach, Luis "Crunch" Rosias, in the Losers Quarterfinal.

 In 2021, Nanney was announced as a new signing by Golden Guardians, along with fellow Melee player Edgard "n0ne" L. Sheleby and commentator Kris "Toph" Aldenderfer.
 The organization released its Melee team in late 2023.

 Nanney trains an hour a day on average.
 He has cited one of the reasons for his success as a player due to his ability to outplay his opponents psychologically by forcing them to make bad decisions.

 Personal life

-Nanney is a 2009 graduate of Crest High School in Boiling Springs, North Carolina.
+Nanney is a 2009 graduate of Crest High School in Shelby, North Carolina.
 He has a bachelor's degree in psychology from the University of North Carolina at Greensboro.
 He currently lives in Raleigh, North Carolina.
 His younger brother Alex "Twitch" Nanney is also a competitive Smash player.

 Nanney struggled with depression over the years, which has limited his ability to travel to events and at times he has found motivation in the game difficult.

 Nanney has expressed interest in playing competitive Melee for a living.

 After a hiatus, Nanney began streaming on his Twitch channel again on April 23, 2019.

-Notable tournament placements

-Only Majors and Supermajors are listed.